 The temptation is to assume that since the term “scandal” is applied to a range of different situations, they must all have a similar effect on the businesses and brands concerned.
 It’s all controversy, right?
 It’s all bad press.
 It all leads to diminished brand loyalty?
 Not so, or at least not equally.
 While no brand wants a corporate scandal, and many businesses pay a high price immediately in terms of stock dives, recalls, corrections, legal advice and perhaps dismissals of key people if there is one, scandals themselves can affect businesses in different ways.
 The reaction is adverse, no question, but the level of reaction and the cost of that reaction, can appear to vary significantly.
 Why?
 I’ve identified a range of factors that individually or collectively could help decide the effect that corporate scandals have on a global business.

-- Market dynamics – supply and demand has a significant influence on a company’s ability to rebound.
+- watch Market dynamics – supply and demand has a significant influence on a company’s ability to rebound.
 If the demand for the service is high enough and there is little perceived choice, consumers will often feel they should try to forgive.
 They may complain about the company on social media, but the impact on behaviours and therefore profits may be far smaller than expected.
 United Airlines for example took a massive hit reputationally over its recent forced removal of a passenger but nevertheless directly benefits from the fact that huge numbers of people continue to fly.
 According to Reputation Institute, passenger travel is expected to almost double from 3.7 billion passengers flying in 2015 to 7.2 billion flying by 2035.
 That, and the fact that there has been such a high degree of consolidation in the industry itself, means that attempting to avoid a significantly scaled brand like United is inconvenient at best.
 As The Guardian observed, “Thanks to deregulation and industry consolidation, the power relationship between airlines and customers is dramatically skewed in airlines’ favour.
 Carriers can basically do whatever they like and get away with it … Short of boycotting flying altogether there’s basically no way for customers to hold airlines to account.
 So we just hand them our money and grin and bear it.
 We expect airlines to be awful.
 And low expectations are lucrative; while airlines like to cry poor to justify incessant cost-cutting, last year global airlines made profits of $35bn.”

-- Reputation – the degree to which corporate scandals take consumers by surprise will influence the degree to which a brand feels the heat.
+- buy Lyrica 300 mg online Reputation – the degree to which corporate scandals take consumers by surprise will influence the degree to which a brand feels the heat.
 One of the key reasons that Volkswagen received such strong reactions to their emissions scandal was because they were such a highly regarded brand.
 There was a tangible sense of let-down that they had behaved the way they had.
 Nevertheless, the brand seems to have used the momentum of the corporate scandal to good effect—restructuring its business, rethinking processes and cutting executive remuneration to get itself back on course.
 They have been able to offset the damage by drawing on their brand goodwill and by acting decisively and systemically to restore their standing.

-- Investor reaction – while every significant scandal is likely to trigger some level of short term reaction, the key interest for the market lies in the long term effects on shareholder value and underlying stock price.
+- can i buy Pregabalin online Investor reaction – while every significant scandal is likely to trigger some level of short term reaction, the key interest for the market lies in the long term effects on shareholder value and underlying stock price.
 The fallout from the Petrobras scandal in Brazil is an example of a corporate scandal that has not only rocked a brand Brazilians were proud to call their own, but then had ongoing impacts for the sector and perhaps for investment in that part of the world.
 So how should investors assess the likely impacts of corporate scandals on a specific stock?
 Glenn Curtis suggests that rather than wait for the media and analysts to make a pronouncement, investors do their own homework.
 Amongst the factors he suggests that investors should consider: who was involved and to what degree (specifically, was the CEO or another decision maker implicated?); the cash that the company has to weather the storm; any insurance policies that the company may have to offset legal costs; and likely future financial impact.
 Faced with a scandal that could significantly impede investor confidence over the longer term, companies need to move quickly not just to address the public fallout but also to assuage investors that their money is safe and that they have the governance and risk measures in place to see things through.

 - Resilience – a brand’s ability to move on from a scandal is critical to it achieving renewed traction in the market.
 While the global recall of the Note 7 device is said to have cost the Samsung brand the better part of $6billion, the company rebounded quickly with the significant success of its Galaxy S8 and S8 Plus handsets, to the point where Forbes declared, “Coupled with a positive reception from the critics, the Galaxy S8 and S8 Plus are on course to return Samsung to the top of the Android tree for the first time in nearly a year, provide a strong challenge to Apple’s current and future iPhone line-up, and to define what it means to be a smartphone in 2017.”
 In a world where consumers soon want to know ‘what’s next?’, the brands that can bounce back from adversity and present new, exciting and popular follow-ups will quickly re-win the confidence and interest of consumers if their underlying brand is strong enough.
 The secret is knowing what to respond to, when and how.